How To Feed Vegetables

 Soil also needs to have the correct PH levels.
 A level of 1-5.8 is classed as acidic.
 A level of 6-7 is generally said to be neutral.
 Anything higher than 7.2 is alkaline.
 It is very important to know this as some plants require a certain PH.
 Rhododendrons, for example need an acidic soil (lower than 5.8) else they will struggle to survive and can eventually die.
 Soils that are alkaline have a tendency to be deficient in essential nutrients such as iron.
 This can cause a yellowing in the leaves.

 You can have your soil tested to see what the analysis of the soil is.
-A soil test can be a simple home testing kit or it can be one where you take a sample of soil from your land and have it sent off for analysis.
+A soil test can be a simple home testing kit or it can be one where you take a sample of soil from your land and have it sent off for analysis, for example our Vegetable Soil Analysis Service.
 This is far more accurate and will give you precise results.
 Soil analysis varies, whether it is the amount of nutrients available to the plants, the PH or even the texture of the soil.

 Every vegetable is different and has different nutrient requirements.
 A few have been listed below to give you an idea: